The Best of Enjoy! Records: Content

-Release
+Release and reception

 The Best of Enjoy!
 Records was released in late 1989.

-Reception

 From contemporary reviews, the entire Best Of... series was included in Cashbox's "Picks O' the Week" for January 27, 1990.

 From retrospective reviews, Carol Cooper wrote in the Spin Alternative Record Guide praised the album, stating it "preserves the special ambience of early hip hop, before all these acts were lured from Harmel-based Enjoy! to Jersey's seemingly better-capitalized Sugar Hill."
 Stephen Thomas Erlewine of AllMusic gave the album a four-star rating.
 In the book The Rough Guide to Hip-Hop, the album was listed as a recommended album and praised as containing "great grooves, courtesy of band led by drummer Pumpkin and percussionist Poochi Costello" and that roster of artists performing included "the best of the old school crews." concluding that Enjoy released some of the best early hip-hop period."
 Charles Aaron included the album in Spin included the compilation on his list of Essential Old-School Hip-Hop, stating that the album was a "set of lyrical concertos has never been touched for bombastic breath-control virtuosity.
 Wang included the album in his article on Overlooked hip hop albums in 2007, praising the rapping as being "far more dexterous and sophisticated than many assume of the old-school legends" which led to many of the artists on the label to be signed by Sugar Hill such as Grandmaster Flash and the Furious Five.
 Wang declared the highlights to be "Love Rap", "New Rap Language" and "Rockin' It".